Politics of Taiwan: Legislative Yuan

-The main lawmaking body, the Legislative Yuan (LY), was originally elected in 1947.
+The main legislative body is the unicameral Legislative Yuan with one hundred and thirteen seats.
+Seventy-three are elected in single member districts; thirty-four are elected based on the proportion of nationwide votes received by participating political parties, and six seats are reserved to represent aboriginal groups.
+Members serve four-year terms.
+Although sometimes referred to as a "parliament", the Legislative Yuan, under Sun's political theory, is a branch of government, while only the National Assembly of the Republic of China, which is now abolished, with the power to amend the constitution and formerly to elect the president and vice president, could be considered a parliament.
+However, after constitutional amendments effectively transferring almost all of the National Assembly's powers to the Legislative Yuan in the late 1990s, it has become more common for newspapers in Taiwan to refer to the Legislative Yuan as the nation's "parliament" (國會, guóhuì).

 The first LY had 773 seats and was viewed as a "rubber stamp" institution.
 Like the National Assembly, representatives elected in 1947–48 held these seats "indefinitely" until the 1991 ruling.
 The second LY was elected in 1992.
 The third LY, elected in 1995, had 157 members serving 3-year terms.
 The fourth LY, elected in 1998, was expanded to 225 members.
 The LY has greatly enhanced its standing in relation to the Executive Yuan and has established itself as an important player on the central level.
 Along with increasing strength and size this body is beginning to reflect the recently liberalized political system.

-In the 1992 and 1995 elections, the main opposition party – the Democratic Progressive Party (DPP) – challenged the KMT dominance of the Legislature.
+In the 1992 and 1995 elections, the main opposition party, the Democratic Progressive Party (DPP), challenged the KMT dominance of the Legislature.
 In both elections the DPP won a significant share of the LY seats, and the KMT held only half the seats in the LY.
 In 1998, however, the KMT increased its LY majority from 50% to 55% and continued to play a dominant role in the legislature as the leading opposition party.
 In the 2001 election, the DPP became the largest party after large losses suffered by the KMT.
 Control of the Yuan swung back to the KMT after the 2008 elections, while in 2016 the DPP regained the status as the largest party and achieved a majority for the first time in history.